 These Low Carb Muffins are chocolatey and stuffed with zucchini, but no one will ever know!
 They are an easy and delicious way to get some extra veggies into your diet…and your kids diet!
-My kids love these muffins and they love to help me make them too!
+My kids love these low carb muffins and they love to help me make them too!
 They are perfect as an after school snack or they would be great in lunch boxes too!

 I was raised in the south and that meant a slew of baked quick breads from my grandma.
 I loved her warm banana bread and her yummy zucchini bread that she made on a regular basis.
 I still bake my kids banana bread now.
 My favorite recipe is Janet’s Rich Banana Bread, except I halve the sugar, mash the bananas, and skip the walnuts.
 I personally love my banana bread with walnuts, but my kids do not!
 Since I make that one for my kids, I’m nice and leave out the walnuts.

-These low carb chocolate zucchini muffins are so moist and I love that they use coconut flour instead of almond flour.
+These low carb muffins are so moist and I love that they use coconut flour instead of almond flour.
 Almond flour is so expensive!
 They were super easy to make too.

 Home Cook Tip

 Spray your muffin liners with non-stick spray.
-These muffins are so moist that they tend to stick to the paper if you don’t spray.
+These low carb muffins are so moist that they tend to stick to the paper if you don’t spray.
 Also, use a box grater to easily shred your zucchini and there is no need to drain the zucchini after you shred it!
 These really shred up in a flash!

 - 1/2 cup coconut flour